 Robert Triefus, the CEO of Gucci Vault and Metaverse Ventures, spoke to the Georgetown University community about the future of fashion in the digital age and how Georgetown students can become involved in the fashion retail industry.

-The Georgetown Retail & Luxury Association, a student-run club dedicated to educating students on the high-end fashion sector, and the McDonough School of Business hosted the March 14 event.
+The Georgetown Retail & Luxury Association, a student-run club dedicated to educating students on retail sectors including high-end fashion, and the McDonough School of Business hosted the March 14 event.
 Triefus discussed the potential for luxury brands such as Gucci to explore the untapped opportunities provided by metaverse, the gaming industry, and Web3, a potential new phase of the internet that would enable users to read, write and own webpages.

 Triefus, who has worked at Gucci for nearly 15 years, said Gucci’s extensive history can expand its legacy even further by pursuing a future in the metaverse.